Skrill USA Cryptocurrency Services – Risk Disclosures

 The legal status of cryptocurrency is uncertain and constantly evolving.

 - Given that the market for cryptocurrencies is relatively new, the legal nature of cryptocurrency is – in most jurisdictions – yet to be determined by statute, regulation or case law.
-In the absence of such authority, it is not clear how a regulator or court may treat interests or rights arising trading in cryptocurrency.
-In particular, the law applicable to firms who hold cryptocurrencies in custody (particularly in the event of such firms’ insolvency) is far from clear.
+In the absence of definitive authority, it is not clear how a regulator or court may treat Interests or rights arising trading in cryptocurrency, including, without limitation, under federal or state securities laws and regulations, commodities laws and regulation, money transmitter laws and regulations and various consumer protection and finance laws and regulations.
+In addition, the law applicable to companies who hold cryptocurrencies in custody (particularly in the event of such company’s insolvency or bankruptcy) is far from clear.

-- It is possible that a national or supranational regulator may take unilateral action to legislate the cryptocurrency market in a manner which prevents or encumbers the proper operation of the market in your jurisdiction.
-This may impact whether we can offer the Cryptocurrency Service to you.
+- It is possible that a federal or state regulator may take unilateral action to regulate the cryptocurrency market in a manner which prevents or encumbers the proper operation of the market in your jurisdiction.
+This may impact whether we can offer the Cryptocurrency Services to you.